 Best for: couples or adults who like to sprawl out.

 Room size: The queen mattress fits best in a master bedroom that is at least 10 x 10 feet.

 At 76 inches wide and 80 inches long, the king mattress is large enough to accommodate couples who share the bed with their children or a sizable pet (think: a Great Dane).
 A king bed can be made of two twin beds pushed together, which is referred to as a split king.
 King beds are large enough that both sleepers can sprawl out with room to spare.

-Best for: couples who enjoy their space or share a bed with children.
+Best for: couples who enjoy their sleeping space or share a bed with children.

 Room size: A king mattress fits best in a spacious master bedroom, preferably at least 12 x 12 feet.

-The longest mattress on the market, the California king mattress is a whopping 72 inches wide and 84 inches long.
+The longest standard mattress on the market, the California king mattress measures a whopping 72 inches wide and 84 inches long.
 Its generous length makes it ideal for taller individuals, especially people more than six feet tall.
-Of course, people of average height might also benefit from a California king depending on how many people and pets are sharing the bed
+Of course, people of average height might also benefit from a California king depending on how many people and pets are sharing the bed.

-Best for: couples with kids or pets who want a luxurious amount of space.
+Best for: Couples with kids or four-legged friends who want a luxurious amount of sleeping space.